fusion5/x86-64-linux-cpu-trap-flag/README.md

 }
 ```

-This works in assembly code as follows:
+This is called in the main function defined in assembly code (demo\_c\_main.asm) as follows:

 ```
 call attach_trap_handler ; Call the C function from assembly call start_trace         ; Set the trap flag (bit 0x0100) nop                      ; Some dummy code that we should see executing.
-NOP = 0x90 nop
-    nop
-    nop
-    call stop_trace          ; Unset the trap flag (bit 0x0100)
+NOP = 0x90 nop nop nop call stop_trace          ; Unset the trap flag (bit 0x0100)
 ```

-And indeed if by looking back at the trace shown above,
+And indeed if by looking again at the trace shown above,...

 ```
 00000000: 9090 9090  ....